 I studied cultural history and theory, European ethnology, and German studies at the Humboldt University of Berlin and the Istanbul University.
 For my doctoral research, I became a fellow of the Research Training Group minor cosmopolitanisms at the University of Potsdam and joined Humboldt University’s Institute for European Ethnology.
 As a guest researcher, I also spent time at Delhi University’s Department of Sociology.
 My doctoral project, entitled “Absent Presences in the Colonial Archive.
 Dealing with the Acoustic Legacies of the Berlin Lautarchiv”, examined the archive as a metropolitan institution that produces and preserves colonial structures of power and knowledge.
-By paying special attention to the historical situation in which particular sound recordings were produced according to prescribed and scripted modes of speaking, my analysis countered these historical situations with distinct contemporary modes of listening that I employed to side-step the archive’s disciplinary and normative logics.
+By paying special attention to the historical situation in which particular sound recordings were produced according to prescribed and scripted modes of speaking, my analysis countered these historical situations with contemporary modes of listening that I employed to side-step the archive’s normative logics.

 Research Expertise and Interests

 Critical Museum & Heritage Research